guigrpa/storyboard/packages/storyboard/README.md

 // ...
 ```

 Maybe you noticed that the `trace` call produces no output by default.
-See [Log filtering](#log-filtering) to understand why.
+See [Log filtering](#log-filtering) to fine-tune your filters.

 ### Sources